git-plm/gitplm/partnumbers.md

 ## Implementation

-Defining a part number structure is only part of the battle -- implementation is also critical.
-IPNs function as a common reference to an object across an organization.
+Defining a part number structure is only part of the story -- implementation is also critical.
+IPNs function as a _common_ reference to an object across an organization.
 Thus, the implementation needs to be common across the organization.
 Engineers should be able to pull new PN's and specify requirements in the same database as manufacturing uses for planning and purchasing -- this